shinspiegel/playground/godot/2022/QuickVania_godot3/Project.md

 #### Story

-- @NAME was a small kid and fell in love with a vampire.
+- @NAME was a small boy and fell in love with a vampire.
 - @VAMPIRE broke up with @NAME and told him that will only date him if he became a monster
 - @NAME need to find the PowerUP to become a monster and date @VAMPIRE
 - The PowerUps comes from connection between the @NAME and @VAMPIRE